Old age ain’t no place for sissies.

 Davis’s quote could apply to true love as well.
 Or so it is in Michael Haneke’s Amour, an intrepid reflection on just what it might take to see both old age and genuine romantic love through to the end of the line.
 Haneke wrote and directed this film and cast Jean-Louis Trintignant and Emmanuelle Riva to play Georges and Anne, retired music teachers in their 80s.

-They have a daughter, Eva (Isabelle Huppert), who is also involved in the music world.
+They have a daughter, Eva (Isabelle Huppert), who also is involved in the music world.
 But while she has public success, Eva has not been able to recreate for herself the marital love that she knows exist between her parents, Georges and Anne.
 She is resigned to this fact and although she appears just a few times in the film, her unfulfilling marriage emphasizes what her parents were fortunate to find and possess for so long.

 One suspects that in their old age, Anne and Georges are satisfied with the simple joys of each other’s company, content in the ordinary details that fill their days—talking, reading, eating together.
 Their last night together in this cozy world is spent at a concert of Anne’s former student.
 The two return to their apartment, chatting like the best friends they surely are with Georges even flirting with his wife.
 Later that night, he wakes to see Anne is restless.
 And in the morning, she has the first episode that signals the beginning of their end.
 The rest of the film depicts Anne’s decline as Georges loyally and, with one brief painful exception, patiently tends to her.